Dimension Polynomials for Affine Partial Difference Algebraic Groups: Properties of Kernels

 \section{Properties of Kernels}

-For a generalised $\s$\=/algebraic group $(G[i])_{i\in\mathbb{N}}$ with respect to an algebraic group $\G$ over $k$, the kernels of the maps $\pi[i]\colon G[i]\rightarrow G[i-1]$ for $i\geq 1$ will be instrumental for the proofs of the desired finiteness properties.
-From now on, for any algebraic group $\G$ over a field, we will use $1$ to denote the trivial closed subgroup of $\G$.
+For a generalised $\s$\=/algebraic group $(G_i)_{i\in\mathbb{N}}$ with $n$ endomorphisms, the kernels of the maps defined in \cref{eq: def of pi map} will form a generalised $\s'$ algebraic group with $n-1$ endomorphisms, and this fact will allow us to apply induction for the proofs of the desired finiteness properties.
+For any algebraic group $\G$ over a field, use $1_{\G}$ to denote the trivial closed subgroup of $\G$.